Common Water Heater Problems

 - Discolored, milky-colored or rusty water

 - Leaking pressure relief valve

-As water heaters generally hold 50 gallons of water, a fault can result in a damaging flood.
+Because water heaters generally hold 50 gallons of water, a fault can result in a destructive flood.

-Like with any different appliance, annual maintenance is crucial.
-We recommend looking into our Advantage Program to potentially avoid trouble with your water heater.
+Like with any other appliance, regular maintenance is critical.
+We recommend looking into our Advantage Program to potentially avoid issues with your water heater.